IIIF/api/source/_posts/2017-02-28-newsletter.md

  * The Digital Bodleian adds more IIIF buttons for viewing content in Mirador and Universal Viewer ([example][bodleian-buttons])
  * 4Science creating [IIIF-compliant image viewer integration for DSpace][4science]
  * eLife Sciences publishing for life sciences and biomedicine is [adopting IIIF][eLife] and working to incorporate [support for annotations][eLife-anno]
  * Mirador use case in codicology and history of libraries - a [virtual reconstruction of the primitive state of the Bibliotheca bibliothecarum manuscriptorum nova (in 1713)][bbmn], a huge "catalogue of catalogues" of manuscripts from more than 200 libraries in Europe, by Bernard of Montfaucon.
-The work of identification and reconstruction has been made by Jérémy Delmulle (postdoctoral researcher, KU Leuven – IRHT – BnF).
+The work of identification and reconstruction has been made by Jérémy Delmulle (postdoctoral researcher, KU Leuven – IRHT – BnF), with the Mirador demo created by Régis Robineau (Biblissima).

 #### Edited by:
 Sheila Rabun, IIIF Community and Communications Officer